renpy/renpy/sphinx/source/displayables.rst

 similar functionality in a more general manner, while fixing the problems, although it sometimes requires gl2 to be enabled.

-For the list of image manipulators, see the :ref:`image manipulator <image-manipulator>` documentation.
+For the list of image manipulators, see the :doc:`image manipulator <im>` documentation.

 Placeholders